 On September 26, 2023, the Santa Rosa City Council approved the contract award with Argonaut Constructors Inc. of Santa Rosa to begin construction on the $21.8 million Coffey Park and Fountaingrove Neighborhood Roads Disaster Recovery project.
 A resolution was also approved to accept a Community Development Block Grant Disaster Recovery (CDBG-DR) grant award of $13.8 million from the California Department of Housing and Urban Development (HUD).
-This infrastructure recovery project is expected to begin construction in October 2023, with an anticipated completion in spring 2025.
+This infrastructure recovery project is expected to begin construction in late 2023 or early 2024, with an anticipated completion in spring 2025.

 In addition to the $13.8 million in CDBG-DR grant funding the City received from HUD, funding sources for this critical infrastructure recovery project also include approximately $5.6 million in PG&E funding, as well as funding from Capital Facility fees, Utility Impact fees, and Measure M traffic relief funds.